Auto Animator

 - Expo: Dramatic, punchy easing

 You can set different curves for IN and OUT.
-Check "Use different curve for OUT" to enable separate OUT curve selection.
+Check "Use different curve for OUT" to enable separate OUT curve selection, otherwise the OUT curve will be mirrored.

 Working with Multiple Layers